 Wide Table-a wide table is not that important if you are doing small quilting projects, but as you get better at quilting and are going to do bigger quilting projects, you are going to need a wider working table.

 Variety of Presser Feet-as you get better at quilting, you are going to want to make a variety of quilts.
 You are gong to want to make different thickness and size of quilts.

 Easy To Adjust Top Thread Tension-problems arise when you use on type of thread for the needle and a different type of thread in the bobbin.

 Good Quality Lighting-obviously when you are working with different patterns, you are going to need good lighting.
 You don't want to do all of that work and realize that you did it wrong.

 This was one of the hardest picks we ever had to make.
-As you can see in the table above that all of the sewing machines for quilting we looked at had 4.5 stars.
-Here are the features of the Singer 9960:
+But after going through all the pros and cons of each sewing machine, we chose the Singer Quantum Stylist 9960 as the best sewing machine for quilting under $500-$1000.
+Here are the features that we love of the Singer 9960:

-Here is a great video showing you features of the Singer 9960
+Here is a great video showing you the features of the Singer 9960

 Here are the pros and cons of the Singer 9960

 Quilting was originally developed sometimes back to make clothes and blankets that offered warmth to the people.
 It is a form of sewing whereby a sewing machine is used to perform the job.
 The task can also be done by use of a hand.
 Some people tend to perceive quilting as a difficult